BullMQ Elixir vs Oban Performance Benchmark

 Read more:

 With the release of BullMQ for Elixir, we ran some benchmarks against Oban, the most popular job queue in the Elixir ecosystem.
-The comparison is interesting because they use different backends: BullMQ uses Redis, Oban uses PostgreSQL.
+I think that it is an interesting comparison because they use different backends: BullMQ uses Redis, Oban uses PostgreSQL.

 About BullMQ Elixir